jasminabihel/books-and-coffee/README.md

 ### *Assesibility* ###

-* The font-family and the colors that were chosen were tested in devtools Lighthouse to confirm that the colors are assesible and easy to read for all pages.
+* The font-family and the colors that were chosen were tested in devtools Lighthouse in Edge to confirm that the colors are assesible and easy to read for all pages.

 About us